smarter-travel-media/warthog/doc/source/index.rst

 Warthog
 =======

-**WARNING** - This is beta software and subject to breaking changes and/or bugs.

 Warthog is a simple Python client for interacting with A10 load balancers.
 The target use case is for safely removing servers from pools in a load balancer during a deployment.
 It is available under the MIT license.